 Medication Alert boxes identify the risks and possible adverse reactions of psychotherapeutic medications

-Chapter objectives focus on the most important concepts
+Chapter objectives help students focus on the most important concepts

 Key terms include phonetic pronunciations and text page references, and are listed in a comprehensive glossary, making it easier for students to understand and use mental health terminology

 UNIT ONE: MENTAL HEALTH CARE: PAST AND PRESENT 1.
 The History of Mental Health Care 2.
-Current Mental Health Care Systems 3.
+The Canadian Mental Health Care System 3.
 Ethical and Legal Issues 4.
 Sociocultural Issues 5.
 Theories and Therapies 6.
 Complementary and Alternative Therapies 7.
 Psychotherapeutic Medication Therapy

 UNIT TWO: THE CAREGIVER’S THERAPEUTIC SKILLS 8.
 Principles and Skills of Mental Health Care 9.
-Mental Health Assessment Skills 10.
+Mental Health Observation and Assessment Skills 10.
 Therapeutic Communication 11.
 The Therapeutic Relationship 12.
 The Therapeutic Environment

 UNIT THREE: MENTAL HEALTH CHALLENGES ACROSS THE LIFESPAN 13.
 Challenges of Childhood 14.
 Challenges of Adolescence 15.
 Challenges of Adulthood 16.
 Challenges of Late Adulthood 17.
 Cognitive Impairment, Alzheimer’s Disease, and Dementia

-UNIT FOUR: PATIENTS WITH PSYCHOLOGICAL PROBLEMS 18.
+UNIT FOUR: PATIENTS WITH PSYCHOLOGICAL CHALLENGES 18.
 Managing Anxiety 19.
 Illness and Hospitalization 20.
 Loss and Grief 21.
 Depression and Other Mood Disorders 22.
-Physical Problems, Psychological Sources 23.
+Physical Challenges, Psychological Sources 23.
 Eating and Sleeping Disorders 24.
 Dissociative Disorders

-UNIT FIVE: PATIENTS WITH PSYCHOSOCIAL PROBLEMS 25.
+UNIT FIVE: PATIENTS WITH PSYCHOSOCIAL CHALLENGES 25.
 Anger and Aggression 26.
 Outward-Focused Emotions: Violence 27.
 Inward-Focused Emotions: Suicide 28.
-Substance-Related Disorders and Addictive Disorders 29.
-Sexual Disorders 30.
+Substance-Related Disorders 29.
+Sexuality and Sexual Disorders 30.
 Personality Disorders 31.
 Brain Function, Schizophrenia, and Other Psychoses 32.
 Chronic Mental Health Disorders 33.
 Challenges for the Future

-Appendixes A. Mental Status Assessment at a Glance B. A Simple Assessment of Tardive Dyskinesia Symptoms C. Canadian Standards for Psychiatric-Mental Health Nursing Glossary
+APPENDIXES A: Mental Status Assessment at a Glance B: A Simple Assessment of Tardive Dyskinesia Symptoms C: Canadian Standards for Psychiatric-Mental Health Nursing

 Boris Bard, RN, MSc, ACMHN, Manager, Neurology Services, University Health Network, Toronto, Ontario, Canada and Bonnie Fournier, RN, MSc, PhD, Associate Professor, School of Nursing, Thompson Rivers University, Kamloops, British Columbia, Canada